This story is by DJ Curtis and won an Honorable Mention in our 2018 Fall Writing Contest. You can find all the writing contest stories here.

 DJ Curtis hopes to one day create novels with representation because “life should be about more than just surviving.”
-Destiny lives in Oklahoma with her wife, Jade, and they are currently planning to adopt a rescue dog, which is very important information she feels should be shared with the world.
+DJ lives in Oklahoma with her wife, Jade, and they are currently planning to adopt a rescue dog, which is very important information she feels should be shared with the world.
 They are very excited.

 Seven years.
 It’s been seven years and Dom isn’t about to go now, body lost to the Void in the alleyway of an abandoned apartment complex overrun with the Shifted.
 She loses herself in the grind, chest heaving and lungs burning with effort as she fights until there’s nothing left, until the flashes of light from Shifted eyes fade and she’s surrounded by death, blood and shadow soaking together on the ground.